darts-web/darts-web/_posts/2018-11-09-DARTS-workshop.md

     <em>Group photo of the first DARTS workshop on using DARTS for Geothermal Processes.</em>
 </p>

-<p>We are planning to orginize several worshop in 2019.
-If you want to start using DARTS for your Research project, interested in next worshop
+<p>We are planning to organize several workshops in 2019.
+If you want to start using DARTS for your research project, interested in next worshop
-participation or have any questions, plesae contact <a href = "mailto:D.V.Voskov@tudelft.nl" target="_blank">Denis Voskov</a>.
+participation or have any questions, please contact <a href = "mailto:D.V.Voskov@tudelft.nl">Denis Voskov</a>.